ikremniou/7z-assembly/docs/plugin-system.md

 In this documentation we will examine the **23.01** version of the 7-Zip plugin system used in File Manager.
 It may not work with the older versions.
 So if you would like develop the plugins for the older versions you will not find the solution in this repository.

 Once we have all of the declarations in place we can create a mock definitions for the required API.
 In scope of my research I used the CMake install command to install the plugin `.dll` to the `Formats` directory on the 7-zip root.
-At the same time I used the VSCode launch configuration to launch the the **7-Zip File Manager** to debug and test the sample plugins:
+At the same time I used VSCode launch configuration to launch the the **7-Zip File Manager** to debug and test the sample plugins:
 ```json
 {
     "name": "Debug 7zFM",